 - Each community has pleasant outdoor spaces, designated smoking areas and group meeting space.

-OPCS receives weekly donations of food and frequent donations of clothing which are shared with each community, based on number of residents at any given time.
+OPCS receives weekly donations of food and frequent donations of clothing which are shared with each community, based on the number of residents at any given time.
 Residents are ultimately responsible for their meal preparation.

 Some OPCS Recovery Communities are gender specific, others are open to both men and women.
 Couples are accommodated in specific programs.
 Transgender individuals are welcome in all OPCS housing and are assigned residency based on the gender with which they identify.